boesingerl/epfl-road-segmentation-2020/README.md

 - Selecting Data Augmentation
 - Selecting the level of our U-Net
-- Best size of the Image Size (sliding window size)
+- Best Input Size (and sliding window size)
 - Best stride for our sliding window
 - Trying out weighted loss
 - Averaging models